 The good news is that there are numerous other dogs like Pomeranians, but they also have their own distinct features.
 Dogs similar to Pomeranian pups include Spitz and non-Spitz dog breeds.

-As you read on, you’ll learn about these other dogs that look like Pomeranians and what qualities they have that make them stand out in comparison to Pomeranians.
-At the end, you can read a table that compares each dog to Pomeranians in terms of their origin, average height, weight and lifespan.
+As you read on, you’ll learn about these other dogs that look like Pomeranians and what qualities they have that make them stand out compared to Pomeranians.
+In the end, you can read a table that compares each dog to Pomeranians regarding their origin, average height, weight, and lifespan.

 What Does a Pomeranian Dog Look Like?

-Pomeranians are friendly, playful, active and extremely loyal, making them great companions as well as being wonderful show dogs.
-Pomeranians became more popular, largely because Queen Victoria imported them from Pomerania (hence the name), in Germany to England over a century ago.
-She owned a number of them and she was believed to have reduced the original Pomeranian size.
+Pomeranians are friendly, playful, active, and loyal, making them great companions and wonderful show dogs.
+Pomeranians became more popular, largely because Queen Victoria imported them from Pomerania (hence the name), in Germany, to England over a century ago.
+She owned several of them and was believed to have reduced the original Pomeranian size.